OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 ![Multi-tenancy using multiple projects](multiple-projects.png)

-Onboarding a new customer typically requires creating all of the resources in Octopus required for a successful deployment for the customer, including:
+Onboarding a new customer typically requires creating all of the resources in Octopus needed for a successful deployment for the customer, including:

 - A new set of [deployment targets](https://octopus.com/docs/infrastructure/deployment-targets)
 - Common [project variables](https://octopus.com/docs/projects/variables)